Best strategies for monetizing your podcast in 2023

 If you find your own sponsors, you can often make more money, and charge higher CPMS.
-Here's how Jon and I sell ad spots for our show:
+Here's how Jon and I used to sell ad spots for our show:

 Our podcast gets ~2,600 downloads per episode in the first 30 days.

-We attract advertisers organically because we serve a very specific niche: people interested in the software industry.
-Because we only feature two sponsors per episode (and they have to book a minimum of two months), we're able to manually reach out to companies we think would benefit.
+We were able to attract advertisers organically because we serve a very specific niche: people interested in the software industry.
+Because we only feature two sponsors per episode (and they have to book a minimum of two months), we were able to manually reach out to companies we think would benefit.

 If you're looking to make "a quick buck," podcasting is definitely not for you.
 It can take years to build a viable audience for a podcast.

 In fact, one of the trends we've noticed is that shows who do attract sponsors have almost always built an audience outside of podcasting.
 For some, this meant building a large following on Twitter, while others built an audience through their blog or YouTube channel.

 Here are podcasts that earn revenue from ads: